What are the best machine heads for an electric guitar?

 Soundsation offers electric guitars both with traditional machine heads and with locking tuning machines.

-The guitars with locking tuning machines are in the ROCKER-PRO series.
+The guitars with locking tuning machines are in the RIDER-PRO series.